2037/Hello-world/README.md

     $ CONFLICT (content): Merge conflict in README.md
     $ Automatic merge failed; fix conflicts and then commit the result.

-We use
+We use resolve the conflicts then add the file and commit the file changes.

-This version is from local (...)
+## Example

-The source code was copied from other open resource.
+Try to merge the following.

+This lane is added from local.
 This lane is added from remote.